gavinyork/zephyr3d/doc/markdown/scene.octreenode.getminpoint.md

 ## OctreeNode.getMinPoint() method

-Gets min point of the node
+Get the minimum (tight) corner point of this node in world space.

 **Signature:**